ropensci/tidyqpcr/README.md

 tidyqpcr follows the 'tidy' data paradigm to ensure scalability and adaptability.

-We want to create a tool that is flexible enough to analyse high or low throughput experimental data whilst integrating easily into multi-omic data analyses. tidyqpcr uses powerful generic data science tools from [the tidyverse](https://www.tidyverse.org/) R package, lightly overlaid with qPCR-specific scripts.
+We want to create a tool that is flexible enough to analyse high or low throughput experimental data whilst integrating easily into other data analyses. tidyqpcr uses powerful generic data science tools from [the tidyverse](https://www.tidyverse.org/) R package, lightly overlaid with qPCR-specific scripts.
+As far as possible, every object in tidyqpcr is stored as a generic tibble / data frame.
 Manipulating and plotting qPCR data without creating bespoke data structures allows tidyqpcr scripts to be easily integrated and scaled according to the needs of your experiments.

 ### Best-practice compliant